LauraBrogan/2020-Programming-Assignment/README.md

 * Matplolib is a Python 20 plotting library which produces publication quality figures in a variety of hardcopy formats and interactive enviroments across platforms.

 * Seaborn is a Python visualization library based on matplotlib.
-It provides a hith=level interface for drawing attractive statistical graphics.
+It provides a high level interface for drawing attractive statistical graphics.